- Basic information:

 Nadex customer service can be reached via email or phone during normal trading hours (they are closed for US holidays)

-● 6 pm ET – 4:15 ET Friday (this excludes end of the day processing hours (between 5&6 pm Monday through Thursday)
+● 6 pm ET – 4:15 ET Friday (this excludes end of the day processing hours (between 11:00 AM ET Sunday through 5:00pm ET Friday)

 In our review of the Nadex platform, we determined that their customer service is certainly dedicated to providing educational information to their customers.
 They offer an extensive number of handbooks and webinars.
 Most of these are free and are available online for anyone to use.
 However, there are some that are reserved only for those who are registered with the system.